kulics/koral/book-en/generic.md

 For example, we now need a collection that supports adding, deleting, and reading, and we hope that any type can be used, we can package a generic package.

-As you may recall, our collection uses the `System.Collections.Generic;` namespace, which is generic.
+As you may recall, our collection uses the `System:Collections:Generic;` namespace, which is generic.

 Our arrays and dictionaries are actually generics.

 Again, we need to import generic namespaces to use generics.
 ```
-System.Collections.Generic;
+System:Collections:Generic;
 ```
 ## Statement and Use
 Let's see how we can use generics to implement an array.
 We just use the `<>` sign after the identifier to enclose the generation of the type.